Constraint-induced movement therapy

 • Hemiparesis following cerebrovascular accident (stroke)

-• Weakness due to cerebral palsy
+• Limb weakness due to cerebral palsy

-• Motor dysfunction after traumatic brain injury
+• Motor function impairment following traumatic brain injury

 Usage and Dosage

-Modified protocols may adopt a home-based training model with electronic monitoring devices to track progress.
+Modified protocols may adopt a home training model with electronic monitoring devices to track progress.
 For pediatric patients, training intensity and duration are adjusted, usually 3-4 hours daily, with added gamification elements to maintain engagement.

 Benefits and Advantages